heapster-net/pocket-monsters-db/README.md

 # Pocket Monsters Db

 In this task we will create a Pokemon database, similiar to the ones you can find online.
-We'll need to gather informations, populate them into database and then create Flask app that will show us all the data.
+We'll need to gather information, populate them into database and then create Flask app that will show us all the data.

 ## Preparing an environment